Data Types

 override fun setValue(ps: PreparedStatement, index: Int, value: Age) {

-// The second argument must be a type corresponding to the jdbcType property.
+// The second argument must correspond to the type of the jdbcType property.

 ps.setInt(index, value.value)